GaetanLepage/phd-manuscript/sections/5_rl/4_results/0_index.typ

 #include "figures/analytical_map/fig.typ"

-To evaluate the impact of the cost function on the learned policy, we start by training the deep neural agent on both cost variants to later evaluate them on the same final target environment.
+To evaluate the impact of the cost function on the learned policy, we start by training the deep neural agent on both cost variants later to evaluate them on the same final target environment.
-Indeed, the average cumulated reward (#mean-cum-reward) and the mean final cost (#mfc) are not comparable across environments, as the same navigation policy would lead to different values.
+//Indeed, the average cumulated reward (#mean-cum-reward) and the mean final cost (#mfc) are not comparable across environments, as the same navigation policy would lead to different values.
 Naturally, the target environment is based on the #acr("WER") cost function.
 This study aims to see the benefits of using analytical maps for training the agent.
 @table:rl:results:maps_comparison gathers the quantitative results from this experimental campaign.
+For both omnidirectional and directional settings, we train a policy on the synthetic environment, using the #analytical-cost cost, and another one on the #wer-cost;-based environment.
+We then evaluate the performance of the agent trained with the analytical cost map in the target environment, using the #wer-cost cost function.
 Besides being considerably more efficient to compute, #analytical-cost;-based cost maps appear to help with the final #acr("WER") performance in the omnidirectional case.
 Indeed, the policies trained to optimize the analytical cost yield a lower #mfc cost than those directly trained with the target cost.
 Analytical maps provide a stronger reward signal and help achieve better policies thanks to their inherent consistency and smoothness.